-- 11.1 Performance Indicators for internal audit are reported at each Governance & Audit Committee meeting. - 11.2 When the data is available the department participates in benchmarking within the Wales Chief Auditors Group.
+- 11.1 Performance Indicators for internal audit are reported at each Governance & Audit Committee meeting. - 11.2 When available, the department participates in benchmarking within the Wales Chief Auditors Group.
 Results are reported to the Governance & Audit Committee.

 12. Quality Assurance and Improvement Programme